Yosolita1978/Conference-Landing/README.md

 ### Next Workshops

-- **Fourth Session (Upcoming, August 24th):**
+- **Fourth Session (Upcoming, August 31st):**
-  The fourth session is scheduled for Saturday, August 24th, at 11 a.m.
+  The fourth session is scheduled for today, Saturday, August 31st, at 11 a.m.
 PST.
-Don’t forget to join us as we dive deeper into using data with Next.js and explore the useMemo hook.
+Don’t forget to join us as we dive deeper into using data with Next.js, explore the useMemo hook, and learn how to manage data using Firebase with CRUD operations.
+The new slides for this session are available [here](https://www.canva.com/design/DAGPcZdWzuo/Se9SF7j4SgFWjKfXpWeljQ/view?utm_content=DAGPcZdWzuo&utm_campaign=designshare&utm_medium=link&utm_source=editor).

 - **Third Session (August 17th):**
   The third session was held on Saturday, August 17th, and the video is available on YouTube [here](https://youtu.be/ihgin3Jvs88).
 The slides are available [here](https://www.canva.com/design/DAGOHxNeySc/P-jHy34W2Fz7UINxfNDiOg/view?utm_content=DAGOHxNeySc&utm_campaign=designshare&utm_medium=link&utm_source=editor).